 The authors have the opportunity to perform technical corrections, which may be reviewed by the topical editor to verify requested corrections and prevent further revisions, which are not permitted at this stage.

-After final acceptance, the manuscript is typeset by the Copernicus Publications Production Office, proofread by the authors, and published as a discussion paper on the GMDD website.
+After final acceptance, the manuscript is published as a discussion paper on the GMDD website.
 Public accessibility, archiving, and citability are guaranteed from this moment on (usually about 2–8 weeks after submission).

-After the open discussion the authors are expected to publish a response to all comments (within 4 weeks, can be extended upon request).
+After the open discussion the authors are expected to publish a response to all comments within four weeks, in case they have not done so during the open discussion.
 The topical editor can also publish additional comments or recommendations.
 Normally, however, formal editorial recommendations and decisions shall be made only after the authors have had an opportunity to respond to all comments, or if they request editorial advice before responding.

 Submission of a revised manuscript is expected only if the authors have satisfactorily addressed all comments, and if the revised manuscript meets the high quality standards of GMD (review criteria).
 In case of doubt, the authors shall consult the topical editor on whether she/he recommends preparation and submission of a revised manuscript or not.
 Normally the revised manuscript should be submitted no later than 4 to 8 weeks after the end of the open discussion.
 If more time is required for manuscript revision, the authors can request an extension.